despairblue/furry-octo-dangerzone/SceGraToo.md

 The naive solution would be to observe the X3D node and rerender the whole tree structure whenever it changed, that would also mean to rerender every time an attribute is changed.
 To make that clear, that means rerendering everytime an object is moved with the mouse, since the translation is an attribute.
 This thesis will not contain any benchmarks proving that manipulating the DOM from javascript is slow, rather than that it is left as an exercise to the reader to research it if she wants.
-React solves this issue quite elegantly by creating the dom structure in javascript and diffing it with the [DOM](https://en.wikipedia.org/wiki/Document_Object_Model), only applying the minimum of changes to the DOM to realize the corresponding result.
+React solves this issue quite elegantly by creating the dom structure in javascript and diffing it with the [DOM], only applying the minimum of changes to the DOM to realize the corresponding result.
 That made it possible to use the X3D node of the DOM as the only source of truth and minimize the state that needs to be kept to make the tree view work.

 #### states